livesh16/Online-shopping-predictor/README.md

 session(Administrative, Product Related, etc), how close the date of the user’s session is to a special day (like Valentine’s Day or Mother’s Day), how much time the user spent on any of those pages, etc

-Trained a nearest neighbour classifier with that data, having an accuracy of 91% for users who did not make a purchase and 40% for users who made a purchase
+Trained a nearest neighbour classifier and Multilayer Perceptron with that data, having an accuracy of 91% for users who did not make a purchase and 40% for users who made a purchase